 By Eli Chanoff, 23andMe Research Associate

 The G2019S variant in the LRRK2 gene is associated with a significantly increased risk of developing Parkinson’s disease.
-23andMe launched the Parkinson’s Impact Project (PIP) in 2018 with the aim of learning about the experience of people who carry the LRRK2 G2019S variant.
-The project consists of a comprehensive baseline survey as well as shorter quarterly follow-up sessions completed by consented research participants who are eligible carriers with and without a diagnosis of PD.
-The baseline survey is also completed by a large group of consented, eligible research participants without the G2019S variant who were matched to the carriers based on age and sex.
+23andMe launched the Parkinson’s Impact Project (PIP) in 2018 to learn about the experience of people who carry the LRRK2 G2019S variant.
+The project consists of a comprehensive baseline survey and shorter quarterly follow-up sessions completed by consented research participants who are eligible carriers with and without a diagnosis of PD.
+The baseline survey was also completed by a large group of consented, eligible research participants without the G2019S variant who were matched to the carriers based on age and sex.

 Less than half of individuals with one copy of the variant develop Parkinson’s disease.
 Understanding why some carriers develop the disease while others don’t could offer key insights into novel approaches to slowing or stopping disease progression.

-In addition, since a higher portion of the carrier population is at risk of being diagnosed with PD, it’s safe to assume that the cohort will also have an increased proportion of individuals with early-stage (prodromal) disease, but who have not yet been diagnosed.
-Therefore, traits that are enriched in the carrier cohort relative to matched controls may represent early warning signs of Parkinson’s disease.
-However, these traits could also be a consequence of the G2019S mutation that is entirely unrelated to PD.
-Follow-up analyses are needed to distinguish between findings that are due to simply being a LRRK2 G2019S carrier and those that are due to having early-stage disease.
+In addition, since a higher portion of the carrier population is at risk of being diagnosed with PD, it’s safe to assume that the cohort will also have an increased proportion of individuals with early-stage (prodromal) disease but who have not yet been diagnosed.
+Therefore, traits enriched in the carrier cohort relative to matched controls may represent early warning signs of Parkinson’s disease.
+However, these traits could also result from the G2019S mutation entirely unrelated to PD.
+Follow-up analyses are needed to distinguish between findings due to simply being an LRRK2 G2019S carrier and those due to having early-stage disease.

-Although this is very much a work in progress, we strongly believe it is important and appropriate for us to share preliminary data with those participating in the study as well as the broader community.
-Below we review a few of our initial results from the analysis of the baseline survey data.
+Although this is very much a work in progress, we strongly believe it is important and appropriate for us to share preliminary data with those participating in the study and the broader community.
+Below, we review a few of our initial results from the analysis of the baseline survey data.

 Our Findings

 Of those surveyed, 16 percent of G2019S carriers and 2.6 percent of non-carriers reported a diagnosis of Parkinson’s disease.
-We have separated our cases and controls into those with and without the G2019S variant–regardless of Parkinson’s status–so as to specifically measure the association between this genetic variant and a set of Parkinson’s-related phenotypes.
+We have separated our cases and controls into those with and without the G2019S variant–regardless of Parkinson’s status–to precisely measure the association between this genetic variant and a set of Parkinson-related phenotypes.

-In this context, phenotypes can refer to traits, clinical symptoms, environmental exposures, and comorbidities.
+Phenotypes can refer to traits, clinical symptoms, environmental exposures, and comorbidities in this context.
 When considering the link between any phenotype and Parkinson’s, it is important to remember that a phenotype could be caused by PD, could be a risk factor for PD, or could be an early warning sign of PD.
 Symptoms are a subset of phenotypes and are distinct from other phenotypes–even physiological ones–because of their use in a clinical setting.

-Below you will find some of the data we gathered from the PIP baseline survey.
-Please note that presenting with any of these phenotypes does not mean that you have Parkinson’s disease.
+Below is some of the data we gathered from the PIP baseline survey.
+Please note that presenting with any of these phenotypes does not mean having Parkinson’s disease.
 Our services are not meant to diagnose or treat any disease.
 Please contact your doctor or a movement disorder specialist if you want to be evaluated for Parkinson’s.

 Motor Findings